First day on the Somme: French

 Artillery bombardments were to be co-ordinated with infantry attacks, various types of artillery being given targets suitable for their characteristics, for the cumulative destruction of field defences and the killing of German infantry.
 Heavy artillery and mortars were to be used for the destruction of field fortifications, howitzers and light mortars for the destruction of trenches, machine-gun and observation posts; heavy guns and mortars to destroy fortified villages and concrete strong points.
 Longer-range guns were to engage German artillery with counter-battery fire, to deprive German infantry of artillery support during the attack, when French infantry were at their most vulnerable.
 Wire cutting was to be performed by field artillery, firing high-explosive (HE) shells and supported by specialist wire-cutting sections of infantry, which would go out the night before an attack.
 During the attack, the field artillery would fire a linear barrage on trenches and the edges of woods and villages.
 Infantry tactics were to be based on reconnaissance, clear objectives, liaison with flanking units and the avoidance of disorganisation within attacking units.
-General attacks would need to be followed by the systematic capture of remaining defences for jumping-off positions in the next general attack.
+General attacks would need to be followed by the systematic capture of remaining defences to obtain jumping-off positions for the next general attack.

 British

 In 1915, British tactical thinking had been based on the experience of its Western Front battles, particularly the Battle of Loos in September and the study of French and German experience in translated manuals and pamphlets.
 British planners knew the importance of organised artillery firepower and the integration of types of weapons and equipment.
-Creeping barrages, smoke screens and cloud gas discharges were to be used along with aircraft, Stokes mortars (a light trench mortar), Lewis guns (a light machine-gun) and elaborate signals systems (to counter chronic communication failures) as soon as the infantry attacked.
+Creeping barrages, smoke screens and cloud gas discharges were to be used along with aircraft, Stokes mortars (a light trench mortar), Lewis guns (a light machine-gun) and elaborate signals systems to counter the chronic lack of communication, once infantry advanced beyond their telephone system when they attacked.
 Troops were to advance in a succession of lines grouped into waves, followed by parties to consolidate captured ground or pass through the leading troops and continue the advance.

 The 9th (Scottish) Division had attacked at Loos with four battalions on a front 1600 yd wide, each battalion in three waves.
 A second battalion followed each of the leading battalions in the same formation, ready to leapfrog beyond and a second brigade followed the first as a reserve.
 Six lines of infantry, with the soldiers 2 yd apart had confronted the German defence.
-Lines and waves had been made thinner and shallower after 1915.
+Lines and waves had been made thinner and shallower since then.
 On 14 July 1916, in the attack on Longueval, the 9th (Scottish) Division advanced with four battalions.
 Companies were arranged in columns of platoons, creating four platoon waves 70 yd apart.
 One of the attacking brigades advanced with each battalion on a two-company front with two companies behind and a second battalion following on.
 Each section of the front was attacked by sixteen platoon waves.
 Six platoons had attacked on a front of about 1000 yd, roughly one soldier every 5.5 yd.